MatthewLally/GraphTheory/README.md

 Neo4j and and Cypher is essentially the equvililant to MySQL and SQL.
 The main difference being that MySQL is a relational database management system and SQL (Structured Query Language) is MySQL's supporting language.

+## **_Creating the database_**
+Before creating the database , I had to sit down and think what information would be needed in the database.
+I would need information on the student groups, the lecturers, classrooms and the hours when the lectures would run.
+I also had to consider that a student group could not be in the two different rooms at the same time and that a lecturer could not be in two different rooms at the same time.
+For the purposes of my project I looked at the first three years of the Software Development course in GMIT.